Core programming guide#

 Runtime#

-The JIT compiler compiles tensor programs into OpenCL-C code.
-The libray provides functions to create the runtime’s kernel bundle object (cl_program, sycl::kernel_bundle, ze_module_handle_t) from a source object.
+The JIT compiler compiles tensor programs into SPIR-V binaries.
+The libray provides functions to create the runtime’s kernel bundle object (cl_program, sycl::kernel_bundle, ze_module_handle_t) from a binary object.
 The runtime’s kernel objects are obtained using the native API or the Tiny Tensor Compiler API (if applicable).
-Setting the kernel arguments should following the Calling convention.
+Setting the kernel arguments should follow the calling convention.
 The Tiny Tensor Compiler should be used to translate the 2D work-group size of the tensor language to a 3D work-group size, and to translate the group size to the global size that is passed to the runtime.

 Example for “func @foo(%a: i32, …) { … }” (without error handling code):